Anatomic Pathology Information System ‘HC LIS’

 The Anatomic Pathology Information System ‘HC LIS’ is a dynamic application.
 The diagnosis library can be updated and modified at any time, so it can always capture new requirements and new classifications.

 The ‘HC LIS’ includes a synoptic resulting mechanism.
 This is in addition to all the free text the pathologist wishes to enter.
 This codification, if you will, is something that users can build and create on their own.
 We integrate with the synoptic reporting templates so they are fully automated.
 The templates are updated to continually support current requirements.
-All the diagnoses are also searchable, even using free text, and any entry in the diagnosis library can be categorized using user-defined diagnosis codes or ICD codes, or both, which allows for easy retrieval.
+All the diagnoses are also searchable, even using free text.
+Any entry in the diagnosis library can be categorized using user-defined diagnosis codes or ICD codes, or both, which allows for easy retrieval.

 The unique workflow that occurs in AP labs oftentimes includes the transformation of a specimen into additional specimen classes.
 A surgical specimen may become a surgical, molecular, cytology, and flow specimen—each a distinct class with distinct tests, and each of those test results gives the diagnostician more data to accurately provide an interpretation, classification, and diagnosis.
 These concurrent specimen classes are traceable with our products.
 We can match every patient asset across a continuum and assure that each asset is viewable, traceable, searchable, reportable, and retrievable.